ioos/Cloud-Sandbox/README.md

 # IOOS Cloud Sandbox

 The IOOS Cloud Sandbox is a collaborative platform for running regional coastal models in the cloud.

 It provides repeatable configurations, model code and required libraries, input data, and analysis of model outputs.
-The Sandbox supports not only the development of services and models, but also Cloud HPC to run and validate the models.
-The sandbox is intended for use across industries and is inclusive to anyone who wants to develop, enhance, and run coastal models.
+The Sandbox provisions Cloud HPC to aid in the development of services and models, and also supports running and validating models.
+The Sandbox is intended for use across industries and is inclusive to anyone who wants to develop, enhance, and run coastal models.

 ### Use cases
 - Inter-organization collaboration